liu-kan/gfm-rag/README.md

 - **Graph Foundation Model (GFM)**: A graph neural network-based retriever that can reason over the KG-index.
 - **Knowledge Graph Index**: A knowledge graph index that captures the relationships between knowledge.
-- **Efficiency**: The GFM-RAG pipeline is efficient in conduct multi-hop reasoning with single step retrieval.
+- **Efficiency**: The GFM-RAG pipeline is efficient in conducting multi-hop reasoning with single-step retrieval.
 - **Generalizability**: The GFM-RAG can be directly applied to unseen datasets without fine-tuning.
 - **Transferability**: The GFM-RAG can be fine-tuned on your own dataset to improve performance on specific domains.
 - **Compatibility**: The GFM-RAG is compatible with arbitrary agent-based framework to conduct multi-step reasoning.